 The total vascular plant species richness across the nine burnt quadrats increased substantially post-fire, from 175 species (150 indigenous and 25 alien) in 2004, to 237 species (193 indigenous and 44 alien) in 2007.
 However, using an index based on cover scores, the disparity in responses of alien and indigenous species was much greater, with a post-fire increase of 136 % for alien species compared to 11 % for indigenous species.
-These results support the view that disturbance by fire promotes the introduction and increase of weed species in native habitats.
+These results show that in fragmented native vegetation areas within an agricultural matrix, post-fire conditions provide an opportunity for weeds to colonise.